ahmadhuss/ahmadhuss/README.md

 ## About Me
 - 🔭 I’m currently working on: Python ERP System named LeeKim Alliance.
-- 🌱 I’m currently learning about Kubernetes, Human History, International Politics, and the emergence of Modern Western civilization.
+- 🌱 I’m currently learning about Kubernetes and Human History.
 - 📫 How to reach me: ahmadhussnain787@gmail.com